SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 4 – Command Line Used
 **MITRE Technique:** T1059 – Command and Scripting Interpreter

+The query extracts the full command line parameters tied to the malicious binary execution.
+This reveals the attacker’s intent to bypass execution policy and run a PowerShell script.

 **Finding:** `"msupdate.exe" -ExecutionPolicy Bypass -File C:\Users\Public\update_check.ps1`
 **KQL Query Used:** (derived from Flag 3 results)